-Earnings season may be winding down for most stocks but for the Canadian cannabis sector it’s only just heating up.
+Earnings season may be winding down for most stocks, but for the Canadian cannabis sector it’s only just heating up.
 On June 20, Canopy Growth will be the first of the cannabis stocks to announce Q4 earnings.

 In October of 2018 marijuana was declared legal for recreational use in Canada and in the two or so years before it was made official, money began to flood into any stock that was even tangentially related to the green herb.

-However, due to it being such a new sector, the traditional metrics probably won’t be the first things that investors are looking at.
-Investors will likely be looking past the EPS and revenue figures and focusing more on whether the firm’s production capacity is increasing and its operating expenses are decreasing.
+However, due to it being such a new sector, the traditional metrics probably won’t be the first things that investors are looking.
+Investors will likely be looking past the EPS and revenue figures and focusing more on whether the firm’s production capacity is increasing, and its operating expenses are decreasing.

 The chart looks good too.
-The huge retracement we saw after the peak in late-2018 bottomed-out at around $25 per share in December and had doubled by April.
+The massive retracement we saw after the peak in late-2018 bottomed-out at around $25 per share in December and had doubled by April.
 The stock is currently trading at around $43 per share.
-Could another leg up be in store?
+Could another leg up to be in store?
 Be sure to mark June 20 on your economic calendars!

 Disclaimer: This article is not investment advice or an investment recommendation and should not be considered as such.
 The information above is not an invitation to trade and it does not guarantee or predict future performance.
 The investor is solely responsible for the risk of their decisions.
 The analysis and commentary presented do not include any consideration of your personal investment objectives, financial circumstances or needs.

 Risk Warning: Our products are traded on margin and carry a high level of risk and it is possible to lose all your capital.
 These products may not be suitable for everyone and you should ensure that you understand the risks involved.
-Please read the full Risk Disclosure Statement.